-In order to reduce costs associated with algenpantucel-L and the HyperAcute Cellular Immunotherapy platform technology, the Company's management adopted a restructuring plan in May 2016 which included a reduction in the Company's workforce; the exit or reduction of certain leased facilities; and the renegotiation or termination of contracts with certain third parties.
-As a result of the restructuring, the Company also recorded an impairment charge for fixed assets which management determined had no or limited future use.
+In May 2016, the Company announced that its Phase 3 clinical trial Immunotherapy for Pancreatic RESectable cancer Study, or IMPRESS, of algenpantucel-L for patients with resected pancreatic cancer did not achieve its primary endpoint and in order to reduce costs associated with algenpantucel-L and the HyperAcute® Cellular Immunotherapy platform technology, the Company's management adopted a restructuring plan in May 2016 which included a reduction in the Company's workforce; the exit or reduction of certain leased facilities; and the renegotiation or termination of contracts with certain third parties.
+As a result of the restructuring, the Company also impaired fixed assets which management determined had no or limited future use.
 The fair value of impaired fixed assets was determined based on management's estimate of market resale value.
+Restructuring charges recorded during 2016 were \$11.6 million, which included an impairment charge of \$4.0 million.
+No restructuring charges were recorded during the three months ended March 31, 2017.